FAT CROW PRESS

 For ten years I was manager of the American Artisan Gallery.
 I worked closely with our artists, keeping up with the always-changing styles of the various mediums.
 I still continue my work with American Artisan in a different aspect by helping to organize their yearly arts festival now in it's 40th year.

 I was also a teaching artist at the Frist Center for the Visual Arts in 2007 with the Hispanic Outreach Project for education (HOPE).
 I helped students explore various printmaking techniques and to create a series of prints that explored their cultural heritage.
 The work these students produced became a show called Contemporary Cultures that coincided with the Frist exhbition: Mexico and Modern Printmaking: A revolution in the Graphic Arts 1920-1950.
 You can also find my voice on the Frist Center's podcast for the Chuck Close exhibition in 2009.

-Currently I am a designer and printer at the world famous Hatch Show Print, a 130-year-old letterpress poster shop.
-My day involves working with clients, designing, typesetting and printing everything from wedding invitations to concert posters.
-In my off hours I create my own work that I recently began selling and exhibiting at art festivals around the country.
-My work has most notably been exhibited at Art & Invention Gallery in Nashville, Tn, Gallery 202 in Franklin, Tn, and at the Frist Center for the Visual Arts.
+For many years I was a designer and printer at the world famous Hatch Show Print, a 130-year-old letterpress poster shop.
+My day involved working with clients, designing, typesetting and printing everything from wedding invitations to concert posters.
+In my off hours I created my own work that I recently began selling and exhibiting at art festivals around the country.
+My work is shown at Shimai Cintemporary Gallery in Nashville, Tn, Gallery 202 in Franklin, Tn, and at the Frist Center for the Visual Arts.
 My work can also be found in the permanent collection of the Renaissance Center in Dickson, Tn.

 Currently I create work full time in my studio, commission work as well art to sell in galleries.
 I have written and illustrated two children's books, Run Fast Milo! and Possum Dreams.